"You're saying that Yogananda wrote all this? Shame, shame!" Saying this, he listlessly sank back into his easy chair. [Psy 71]

 Yukteswar was shocked, marched out of the attorney's office and went back home by car, saying, "That is not self-will; that is unlawful conduct."
 He let Yogananda get away with "unlawful conduct", but it did not please him.
 The result: Yukteswar's desire of leaving all his belongings to Yogananda was never carried out, no matter what impression Yogananda's autobiography gives.
 On the day the deal was off, Yukteswar gave up all hope of a future for his institution, we read.
 [Dasgupta 2006:85]

 You may come to read panegyric statements by Yogananda about Yukteswar, that he had foresight, a marked will, that his guidance was unerring, and obliged the cosmos, and the like.
 Yet Yogananda caused him lots of trouble.
 Yogananda tells that Yukteswar was of "unerring spiritual insight" [Hos v], was Divine Wisdom Incarnated [Pa 499-501], a master in every way [Ak 99], one whose words obliged the cosmos [Pa, ch.
 17 etc.].
 But did Yukteswar's words oblige panegyric Yogananda about teachings of the kriya effects as he did?
 No, not even that. [[More]

-So, when Yogananda speaks of Yukteswar and "his unfailing guidance was with him" and the biography shows it was not there, is Yogananda joking above the heads of Westerners?
+So, when Yogananda speaks of Yukteswar and "his unfailing guidance was with him" and the biography shows it was not there, is Yogananda joking above the head of a Westerner?
 Or is it another cause for Yukteswar to groan "Shame, shame!"?
 The two of them did not always go well along together, neither could they get a deal for their societies.